cfbalcazar/fwlgraph/README.md

 # fwlgraph

-This repository contains the command ```fwlgraph``` for Stata, which is a helper program that allows one to visualize the relationship between a dependent variable and one independent variable of interest.
+This repository contains the command ```fwlgraph``` for Stata, which is a simple program that allows one to visualize the relationship between a dependent variable and one independent variable of interest.
 The approach is motivated by the Frisch-Waugh-Lovell theorem (one of my favorite theorems!).
 It is quite useful to visualize what the regression with control variables is actually representing, which can help one determine whether a linear or other specification might make sense, as well as visually identifying outliers.

 To install the package and update it the following command can be used in Stata: